Reading Hockey Club

-Reading Hockey Club is a field hockey club based at Sonning Lane in the English town of Reading.
+Reading Hockey Club is a professional field hockey club based at Sonning Lane in the English town of Reading.
 It is one of the most successful clubs in the United Kingdom with National League and Cup honours.
+The men's team have been champions of England on six occasions and the women's team on three occasions.

-The Men's First Team play in the Men's England Hockey League and the Ladies 1st XI team play in the Women's England Hockey League.
+The men's first team play in the Men's England Hockey League Premier Division and the Ladies 1st XI team play in the Women's England Hockey League Premier Division.

-RHC runs 11 men's teams, 6 ladies teams and has a flourishing junior section.
-The ages of players range from 5 to 70+ years old.
-RHC has over 400 senior and nearly 550 junior members and is based at a top class facility in Sonning Lane, where they have been since 1984.
+RHC runs 11 men's teams, 8 ladies teams and has a flourishing junior (colts) section.
+It is also runs an England Hockey Talent academy.
+Players range from 5 to 70+ years old.
+RHC has over 500 senior and nearly 550 junior members and is based at a top class facility in Sonning Lane, where they have been since 1984.
 There are 2 pitches at the clubhouse, Sonning Lane Water and Sonning Lane Sand.

+History

+The origins of the club are slightly confusing despite the official formation listed as 1904.
+A club by the same name existed previously alongside a second club in Reading called Reading Thistles.
+Mentions of the Reading Hockey Club included a fixture cancellation due to Influenza in 1895 and a defeat to Marlborough in 1900.
+The Athenian Hockey Club based in Earley, changed its name to Reading Hockey Club in 1903 but to confuse matters further, the club is listed a being re-formed in 1912 following a meeting at the Queen's Hotel and then disbanded in 1913.
+Once the effects of World War I were out of the way, a new club was formed following a meeting at the George Hotel in September 1920, with a ground at Cintra.
+By the mid-1920s the club had multiple teams and played at Prospect Park.

+A new two-storey clubhouse was constructed and built during 1985.

 In 1997, Reading hosted the European Cup Winners Tournament, and more recently, Reading has hosted International matches, alongside charity matches for the Hockey For Heroes.

+The men's team have been champions of England on six occasions (1996–97, 2000–01, 2001–02, 2006–07, 2007–08, 2011–12) and the women's team were premier league champions in 2010-11 and 2012-13.

+In 2025, Reading won the women's 2024–25 league title and the men's team won Division One South title to return to Premier Division again.